onecloudemoji/onecloudemoji.github.io/_posts/2020-11-22-pivoting-and-kerberoast-lab-setup.md

 ![network_diagram](/assets/images/pivotinglab/network_diag.png)

 Two vms (one domain controller, one web server), one domain, two private networks.
 "Public" access will be through the web server (WS) who has two NICs; one touching the domain controller (DC) and one for regular access.
 I say "public" because we will put these on host only networks with no real internet access.
-Feel free to be a rebel and expose these to the real world, I wont stop you; I will genuinely laugh if something bad happens though.
+Feel free to be a rebel and expose these to the real world, I won’t stop you; I will genuinely laugh if something bad happens though.

 ![sideshowboblaugh](/assets/images/pivotinglab/5360752F-2E99-4B7C-88DC-614BB78DB872.gif)

 Set up your VM adapters so we have two different private networks; the addresses are arbitrary and I have already forgotten what strange rationale I had for the specific scopes I chose.

 Install DC, and set it to one of those subnets.
 This machine will have only one NIC.
-If you didnt set a good password for your administrator account when building the VM, do that now.
+If you didn’t set a good password for your administrator account when building the VM, do that now.
 Rename the machine, install AD Services, promote to domain controller, add a new forest and name it.
 Run these in an elevated PS window.

 ````Rename-Computer -NewName DC````